Enabling the Future Internet for Smart Cities

 Simulation of São Paulo (Map and OD matrix)

-Simulation using the map of New York
+Simulation using New York City data

 Publications